How to Build Back Muscle

 I really like this exercise because it works out the back and arm muscles, but isn't impossible to do, like regular pull ups are for many people.
 When performing this exercise be sure that the bar is near your chest after you've pulled yourself up.
 If you don't belong to the gym and work out from home you can buy an inverted row bar at Amazon.com for home use:

-I bought one of these last year (2013).
+I bought one of these in 2013.
+I am still using this 5 years later.
 It is very easy to assemble and use.
 However, don't expect the exercise to be really easy to perform at first.
 I could only do 6 inverted pull ups per set before my muscles gave out when I first started.
 There is a weight limit of 300 pounds.

 Lat Pulldowns are my favorite back exercise.
 They aren't as effective in building up the lats and upper back as pull ups, but they are much easier and, unlike pull ups, almost everyone can do them.
 You'll need to go to a gym for this one, unless you have a lat pulldown machine at home.